 While you're likely tired of discussing the

-As countries prepare to implement these concepts in their local tax regulations, tax professionals must navigate the complexities of compliance, including the intricacies of determining effective tax rates and understanding how the minimum tax interacts with local tax laws.
-The adoption of the global minimum tax could reshape corporate tax planning strategies, requiring tax advisors to rethink approaches to cross-border transactions, transfer pricing and risk assessment, all while staying attuned to evolving legislative developments and the implications for their clients' international operations.
+As countries prepare to implement these concepts in their local tax regulations, tax professionals must navigate the complexities of compliance, including determining effective tax rates and understanding how the global minimum tax interacts with local tax laws.
+The adoption of a global minimum tax could reshape corporate tax planning strategies, requiring tax advisors to rethink approaches to cross-border transactions, transfer pricing and risk assessment—while staying attuned to ongoing legislative developments and the implications for their clients' international operations.

-Using technology to inform accurate data, planning opportunities and compliance are a few strategies that can set your company up for success.
-Continually assessing and monitoring these complex and evolving concepts will be critical as companies move into 2025.
+Using technology to ensure accurate data, identify planning opportunities and maintain compliance are a few strategies that can set your company up for success.
+Continually assessing and monitoring these complex, evolving tax concepts will be critical as companies move into 2025.

 The IRS GLAM on financial transactions

-The GLAM provides nonbinding legal guidance with respect to the effects of group membership on related party financial transactions under Section 482.
-The GLAM provides guidance which aligns with the IRS' position in various controversies in this area and highlights the importance of obtaining outside technical advice in this area.
+This GLAM provides nonbinding legal guidance with respect to the effects of group membership on related party financial transactions under Section 482.
+It aligns with the IRS's position in various controversies in this area and highlights the importance of obtaining outside technical advice.

 Transfer pricing and sustainability go hand in hand

-When it comes to sustainability and transfer pricing, there is not a one-size-fits-all approach.
-Partnering with a trusted and experienced transfer pricing team that can advise you on models that reflect sustainable practices, such as eco-friendly production processes or ethically sourced materials, is a valuable way to build a company's sustainability hub, or microbusiness, within its current organization.
+When it comes to sustainability and transfer pricing, there is no one-size-fits-all approach.
+Partnering with an experienced transfer pricing team that can advise on models reflecting sustainable practices, such as eco-friendly production processes or ethically sourced materials, is a valuable way to build a company's sustainability hub, or microbusiness, within an organization.

-Furthermore, regulatory developments around transfer pricing are increasingly emphasizing transparency and accountability.
-This shift encourages companies to disclose more information about their environmental impact and to consider how their pricing strategies affect local communities and ecosystems.
-As a result, businesses that proactively integrate sustainability into their transfer pricing practices may enhance their reputation, mitigate risks, and create long-term value while appealing to a growing base of environmentally conscious consumers and investors.
+Furthermore, regulatory developments in transfer pricing are increasingly emphasizing transparency and accountability.
+This shift encourages companies to disclose more information about their environmental impact and consider how their pricing strategies affect local communities and ecosystems.
+As a result, businesses that proactively integrate sustainability into their transfer pricing practices may enhance their reputation, mitigate risks and create long-term value, while appealing to a growing base of environmentally conscious consumers and investors.

-As your tax team prepares for compliance in 2025, considering and planning for the multifaceted challenges and opportunities presented by transfer pricing, IRS enforcement, GLAM and sustainability is essential.
+As your tax team prepares for 2025, it's essential to plan for the challenges and opportunities presented by the elements above.
 Establishing strategies that meet regulatory requirements as well as your organization's needs will serve your team well as it navigates the international tax landscape.